lucified/minard-backend/docs/testing.md

 Create three new groups, 'integration-test', 'integration-test-open' and 'integration-test-admin'.
 Add a user to each of these and set the username to `{clientId}-clients` where clientId is the id of the corresponding Auth0 client.
+Set the user's password to some generated value and copy it to the configuration file.

 ## Charles's configuration